-- The Public Participation Plan (PPP) was updated twice in calendar year 2017 corresponding to changes to match the MPO's plan amendment processes (in May) and to address a corrective action in the USDOT's Planning Certification Review of SKATS.
-Staff will be using the revised PPP as we develop major planning documents (RTSP and TIPs). - Integration of Performance-Based Planning in the work SKATS does for the RTSP to the TIP.
-SKATS is working with ODOT and SAMTD in the process of setting targets; and after May 27, 2018 will need to develop the TIP and RTSP so that they comply with performance-based planning. - The Regional Transportation Systems Plan (RTSP) is updated on a four-year cycle and was last adopted on May 26, 2015.
-Work on the next update of the RTSP began in late calendar year 2017 with more work continuing into early calendar year 2018 with an adoption scheduled in May 2019.
-During the first six months of 2018, staff worked on starting the update including finalizing the population and employment forecasts and allocations, assembling and reviewing the most current planning documents from the MPO partners, and revisiting the policy statements.
-An important change is related to using performance-based planning to select projects for the RTSP, (although, federal guidance for how this should be done and documented is still being developed).
-Staff will also continue to develop the data used as indicators for the goals and objectives of the adopted RTSP.
-More discussion is presented in Section I. - The SKATS FY 2018-FY 2023 Transportation Improvement Program (TIP) was adopted on April 25, 2017, and normally goes through a complete update every 2-3 years.
+- In 2018, SKATS integrated federally-required Performance-Based Planning in the updates of the SKATS RTSP and SKATS TIP.
+For the draft RTSP update, this included changes to the goals/objectives and the project selection process.
+Updates of the SKATS TIP included a chapter on the performance targets.
+Staff will continue to update and refine its use of performance-based planning in 2019-2020 in future updates to the RTSP and TIP, as well as other documents required of SKATS and our partner agencies. - The Regional Transportation Systems Plan (RTSP) is updated on a four-year cycle, and the update is scheduled to be adopted on May 28, 2019.
+Staff will also continue to gather and track the data used as indicators and performance measures for the goals and objectives of the adopted RTSP, for use in subsequent planning updates and reporting.
+(More discussion is presented in Section I.) - The SKATS FY 2018-FY 2023 Transportation Improvement Program (TIP) was adopted on April 25, 2017, and normally goes through a complete update every 2-3 years.
 Amendments to the adopted TIP occur, and funding or projects evolve.
-Work on the SKATS FY 2021-FY 2026 TIP starts in January 2019 beginning with financial projections and continuing into the winter/spring of 2019 with the project application and selection process.
-It will go out for public review in February

-2020 and is scheduled for adoption in June 2020.
-This TIP will include incorporating FHWA/FTA performance measure requirements into the planning process and how implementation of the TIP is anticipated toward making progress toward achievement of targets.
-(Note: federal guidance for how this should be done and documented is still being developed.)
+Work on the SKATS FY 2021-FY 2026 TIP started in January 2019 beginning with financial projections and will continue through most of 2019 with the project application and selection process.
+It will go out for public review in February 2020 and is scheduled for adoption in May 2020.
+This TIP will incorporate FHWA/FTA performance measure requirements into the project selection process and how implementation of the TIP is anticipated toward making progress toward achievement of targets.
 Staff will also coordinate with ODOT on its FY 2021-FY 2024 STIP, which is scheduled for adoption June 2020.
-(Section III. describes the ongoing monitoring and amendment of the TIP and STIP, when needed.)
+(Section III. describes the ongoing monitoring and amendment of the TIP and STIP, when needed.) - Staff began collecting crash data in 2009 and had posted crash data on the SKATS website, as well as coordinated with city of Salem on their Pedestrian Safety Plan and the Safer Crossing Program.

+ODOT updated their Transportation Safety Action Plan (TSAP) in 2016 and set performance targets that SKATS is supporting.
+Building on the work of the TSAP, SKATS will continue work with the local jurisdictions on the need for coordinated efforts to improve safety in the region.
+Prior UPWPs included discussions about developing a Regional Safety Plan, but it didn't get off the ground; however, future discussion will include the potential of starting a Crash Fatality Review Team or a Safe Communities Program.